last-genius/UCU_Rust_Course/README.md

 * [Rust Reference](https://doc.rust-lang.org/reference/index.html) - THE Reference, describing everything humanity knows about Rust.
 Almost.
 Use it as a table book, as an encyclopedia, not as a regular book!
+* [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) - Super useful and smart ways of achieving basic things in Rust.
+* [Possible Rust](https://www.possiblerust.com) - Guides, Patterns and discussions on what is possible in Rust.
 * [Rust Language Cheat Sheet](https://cheats.rs/) - THE Cheat Sheet to quickly remind yourself how an `if-else` looks like.
 And everything else too.
 * [Rust Edition Guide](https://doc.rust-lang.org/edition-guide/index.html) - Rust has a 6-week update cycle, but every now and then Rust releases a new edition which brings together features over the last few years and introduces breaking changes.
 This is a guide that helps